npsimons/land-of-lisp-using-hunchentoot/README.md

 `Content-type` or `HTTP/1.1` header (which was missing in the original "Dice of Doom" code).
 This includes path and parameter parsing, so
 `chosen` becomes a string if it's not `nil`.
 4. I shamelessly stole some convenience functions for starting and stopping Hunchentoot; link is in the comment above them.
+5. I also took the liberty of changing some ~~identifiers~~symbols.
+I believe in code readbility, touch type and use Emacs with `dabbrev-expand` religiously, so I see no reason to shorten names.

 The relevant change is [here](https://github.com/npsimons/land-of-lisp-using-hunchentoot/commit/7f58d230589dcdefdd1948160caca53ed1eb96c3).